fnando/sublime-switch-case/README.md

 ## Installation

+### Setup Package Control Repository

+To install packages from this channel, just add it to Package Control.
+Enable the command palette and type 'Add Repository'.
+Then paste the following URL: https://gist.githubusercontent.com/fnando/56393d3900af55bf9e94/raw/repositories.json

 ### Git Clone

 Clone this repository into the Sublime Text “Packages” directory, which is located where ever the “Preferences” -> “Browse Packages” option in sublime takes you.